Your GP or specialist may refer you for one or more therapies to help you manage your tinnitus.

 Your specialist may recommend:

-- Sound generators: these are portable devices that produce a range of quiet, natural sounds, such as birdsong and falling raindrops.
+• Sound generators: these are portable devices that produce a range of quiet, background sounds, such as ocean waves and falling raindrops.

 If you have hearing loss as well as tinnitus, your specialist may recommend hearing aids or combination devices.

-- Hearing aids can help you to hear better and will make environmental sounds louder, which can help to distract you from your tinnitus.
+• Hearing aids can help you to hear better.
+Hearing the sounds around you better can help to distract you from your tinnitus.

-- A combination device has all the advantages of a hearing aid but it also generates sounds to help mask tinnitus.
+• A combination device has all the advantages of a hearing aid but it also generates sounds to help distract from the tinnitus.

 Tinnitus retraining therapy